Frequently Asked Questions

 What is KIPP Indy?

-KIPP Indy is a nonprofit network of college-preparatory, public charter schools educating students in elementary and middle school for success in college and life.
-We are part of the national KIPP network of 200 schools in 23 states and the District of Columbia, educating over 80,000 students.
+KIPP Indy Public Schools is a network of college-preparatory, public charter schools that prepares students in underserved communities to succeed in college and in life.
+We currently educate students acroos two schools, an elementary school and a middle school in the Martindale-Brightwood neighborhood. .
+We are part of the national KIPP network of 209 schools in 23 states and the District of Columbia, educating over 88,000 students.

 What is the history of KIPP Indy?